Family: Apiaceae (Carrot Family)

 U.S. Present: AL, AR, AZ, CA, CO, CT, DE, GA, IA, ID, IL, IN, KS, KY, LA, MA, MD, ME, MI, MN, MO, MT, NC, ND, NE, NH, NJ, NM, NV, NY, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VA, VT, WA, WI, WV, WY

-Distribution: British Columbia to Nova Scotia and south throughout most of the United States; not reported in Florida and Mississippi.
+Distribution in Texas: British Columbia to Nova Scotia and south throughout most of the United States; not reported in Florida and Mississippi.

 List All Observations of Conium maculatum reported by Citizen Scientists